Skip to content

 An increasing number of people have water meters at their property nowadays in the UK, especially on new houses, but how do you take a water meter reading and what do the numbers on a meter mean?

-Here we guide you through a typical meter….
+Here we guide you through a typical water meter….

 Water Meter Reading